GraceMao2022/CS163-Projects-2024Fall/_posts/2024-12-13-team37-text-to-image.md

 GANs have set the foundation of deep generative models as they output high-quality results based on complicated data distributions.
 Today, they are applied in a wide variety of fields including video prediction, super-resolution, and text-to-image generation.
 However, there are challenges such as unstable training and difficulty in tuning hyperparameters.

 ### Overview of GANs
-The general setup for adversarial training of GANs is as follows: [z]
+The general setup for adversarial training of GANs is as follows: [5]
 - **Generator ($$G$$):** The generator learns to map random noise to data samples.
 The goal is to create data that is indistinguishable from the real dataset.
 - **Discriminator ($$D$$):** The discriminator performs as a binary classifier that assumes 0 for fake and 1 for real data.
 - **Loss Functions:** GANs use two loss functions: